ccxt/ccxt/wiki/Manual.md

 $order = $exchange->create_order ('ETH/USDT', 'market', 'buy', 0.1, 1500, $params)
 ```
 <!-- tabs:end -->
-Typically, it means to touch the price from **any direction**, however some exchanges' API require you to set param `triggerDirection` to be `'above'` or `'below'` values:
+Typically, it means to touch the price from **any direction**.
+However, if some exchanges require that you provided `triggerDirection`, with either `above` or `below` values:

 ```
 params = {